 Pair it with an afternoon warm up at a local brewery, winery, or coffee shop or a relaxing afternoon spent getting a massage, haircut, or skin treatment at a salon or spa.
 There’s also bowling, ice skating, sledding hills, and other daytime attractions open in winter that are family- and group-friendly.

 For those with kids in tow or who seek some edification in between festing, try a museum or cultural site.
-You can also cherry-pick seasonally appropriate activities from our classic Family Fun Itinerary.
+You can also cherry-pick seasonally appropriate activities from our classic Family Fun Weekend Itinerary.

 If the festival you’re attending doesn’t have nighttime activities, you’ll want to have some evening ideas at the ready.
 Think live entertainment, fantastic food, and cocktails, wine, or beer.